 Every team plays each other once before the top four teams advance to the semi-finals.
 The net run-rate might play a crucial role in deciding which teams make it to the knock-out round.

-Here’s how the table looks like after match No 21 of the World Cup.
+Here’s what the table looks like at the World Cup now:

 ICC World Cup 2019 Points Table